You are here

 You’ll find lots of diversions at this upscale, 32,000-square-foot bowling alley and entertainment complex not far from Georgetown’s main drag.
 Fourteen moodily lit, retro bowling lanes and six faux-turfed bocce courts encourage lively competition.
 There’s also an on-site Italian bistro with great happy hour deals.

 Theater lovers can take in comedies, tragedies and French farces most months of the year at the Shakespeare Theatre Company’s two playhouses in the Penn Quarter neighborhood.
-The acclaimed, venerable company (founded in 1986) received a regional Tony Award in 2012, and it’s known for its canny, contemporary takes on the classics by the Bard and other playwrights.
+The acclaimed, venerable company (founded in 1986) has received a regional Tony Award, and it’s known for its canny, contemporary takes on the classics by the Bard and other playwrights.

 Georgetown’s Escape Room Live DC is essentially an on-site game of Clue.
 You show up, join a small group and get “locked” into a clue-filled, set-like room.
 Hilarity and lots of quick thinking ensue as you and your fellow investigators try to crack spy rings and solve cold cases in an hour or less.

 Located in a restored 1930s food hall in the NoMa, the hip Union Market shelters a range of local food vendors offering everything from eat-while-you’re-here Korean tacos and Chesapeake oysters to take-home African spices and French wines.
 Those who venture into this happening bazaar will also find kitchenware boutique Salt & Sundry, as well as offshoot Little Leaf, which specializes in plant and paper products.
 The industrial-cool space is host to frequent weekend festivals, too.

 For fun diversions both indoors and out, check out all the things to do in Washington, DC.